 - Isolation Stands

 There are two main ways to decouple one object from another, which are always used in conjunction with each other in various amounts.
 You can either use more absorption material or reduce the surface area of the points of contact between the two surfaces.

 That’s a doozy but it’ll make sense in a second.
 These are the exact same two methods used in creating a soundproof room as well.

 The most popular form of decoupling for speakers are foam pads, mainly because they’re cheap to manufacture and thus are cheap to buy.
 They mix the two main ways of decoupling by using more absorption than reduced surface area, although they pull off both greatly.
 Foam contains a lot of empty space full of air and looks like a puffy network of stiffer spider web material.

 By being constructed of puffed plastic, the surface area that makes contact with your speakers and your desk or stand is a lot smaller.
 Foam may look flat from a distance, but if you look closely it’s more empty space between the webbed fibers than anything else.
 The fibers are the key, because they’re free to vibrate.

-No matter how you decouple your monitors from their stands or your desk, it'll bring tons of benefit to your listening and mixing experience.
-You'll enjoy a tighter bass response, a more stable stereo image, and crisper mid's and high's.
-What people discovered was you can never really couple your speakers to the stands and to the floor good enough to stop rogue vibrations.
-And your monitors are meant to experience vibrations of their own creation and are tuned for that purpose.
 It became increasingly ineffective cost-wise to get perfect coupling, but a simple bit of specially engineered absorption can get the same job done infinitely cheaper through decoupling instead.
-And that’s why monitor isolation pads exist!
+And that’s why the best monitor isolation pads exist!
 Next, if you really want to take a plunge down the acoustics rabbit hole is to start learning about acoustic treatment.